Minnesota Low Incidence Projects logo

 Where can I access modules about deafblindness for my student who has combined hearing and vision loss?

 The Minnesota DeafBlind Project offers facilitated cohorts for teachers and interveners using the Open Hands, Open Access (OHOA): Deaf-Blind Intervener Learning Modules.
-New cohorts open for pre-registration in September each year.
-Continuing education units (CEUs) are provided when module series are completed.
+New cohorts open for pre-registration in September and January of each year.
+Continuing education units (CEUs) are provided when four modules in a cohort are completed.
 The modules are also available for independent self-study through NCDB’s website.
 Decide which best fits your learning needs and schedule.